-It’s very easy to roast broccoli.
-The oven basically does all the work for you.
-Simply roast the broccoli in a 450°F oven for 15 minutes.
-I don’t even stir it midway through roasting.
-I let it roast undisturbed because I want those tasty caramelized bits!
+I don’t even stir it midway through cooking.
+I let it cook undisturbed because I want those tasty caramelized bits!

 Can I use frozen broccoli?

 It’s best to use fresh broccoli in this recipe.
 I find that frozen broccoli doesn’t crisp up as well, even if I partially defrost it before roasting.

 Absolutely.
-I like the classic flavor of simply seasoned roasted broccoli.
-But after the first 10 minutes of roasting, you can sprinkle the broccoli with garlic powder and parmesan cheese, lightly spray with olive oil, and continue roasting for 5 more minutes.
+After the first 10 minutes in the oven, you can sprinkle the broccoli with garlic powder and parmesan cheese, lightly spray with olive oil, and continue cooking it for 5 more minutes.

 Can I use the broccoli stalks?

 Yes!
 There’s no need to discard the broccoli stalks when making this recipe.
 Roasted broccoli stalks are delicious.
 Simply peel them, cut into pieces, and bake on a separate baking sheet.

 - 1 lb. fresh broccoli crowns